flatironinstitute/sciware/40_SummerIntro/cli-exercises.md

   - `!54` will rerun the command numbered 54
   - note that the numbers will change as you work
 - `C-r` lets you do a search back through your command history
-  - Type what you want to search for, hit `C-r` again to cycle through matches
+  - Type what you want to search for
+  - Type `C-r` again to cycle through matches
-  - hit enter to rerun the command, or left/right arrow to edit it first
+  - Enter to rerun the command, or left/right arrow to edit it first
-- Exercise: Use `ctrl-r` to see all the commands you ran with `07` today
+- Exercise: Use `ctrl-r` to see all the commands you ran today containing `07`

 ### Shell does the expansion